Ayush1146/Mini_Project/1_Requirements/README.md

 # Requirements
 # Introduction
 We all have studied resistors in our electronics class.
-Resistor Color Coding uses colored bands to easily identify a resistors resistive value, percentage tolerance and temperature Coefficient.
-In our application we are using Color coding to give the resultant resistance, tolerance and temperature coefficient of the resistor.
+Resistor Colour Coding uses coloured bands to easily identify a resistors resistive value and percentage tolerance.
+In our application we are using Color coding to calculate the resultant resistance and tolerance of the resistor.

 ## Research

 ### Resistor Characteristics Generator features and benefits
 The main aim of this application is to simplify the process of calculating different characteristics of a Resistor.
-This can work for 4 Band, 5 Band and 6 Band color coded resistors.
+This can work for 4 Band and5 Band color coded resistors.